Lorry driver arrested after 3 pedestrians killed in accident near Yio Chu Kang MRT station

 All three pedestrians were pronounced dead by SCDF paramedics at the scene.

-Police said the 25-year-old male lorry driver was taken to Khoo Teck Puat Hospital in a conscious state.
+According to the police, the lorry driver was taken to Khoo Teck Puat Hospital in a conscious state.
 SCDF said that the hospital was alerted to be on standby to receive him, which is typically for more serious cases.

-The lorry driver has been arrested for dangerous driving causing death, police added.

-When The Straits Times arrived at about 11am, a large area near the traffic junction was cordoned off.
+When ST arrived at about 11am, a large area near the traffic junction was cordoned off.

 Nearby, three blue tents could be seen, with a lorry and SBS Transit bus some distance away.